schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step1.rst.txt

 Saving Your Work
 ----------------

 Although the code you are creating for this first few worlds is quite simple, as you progress to the more difficult steps, you will want to save your code.
+Your code is automatically saved in the local storage of your browser, but will only be available to you on one computer (and only within that one browser).
+If you want to be able to access your code from other computers, you can save your code as a file.

 To save your code to your computer, you can click on the Save button.
 To open code that you have saved to your computer, use the Open button.